11 Best Mattresses For Side Sleepers in 2021

 For instance, a proper side sleeping head pillow will sport a higher loft in the neck area than the head.
 This varied loft will alleviate stress in the neck and allow for muscle relaxation.
 The correct pillow can be pricey— around $50 to $150— although a good contoured memory foam pillow is worth the extra cost.

 A knee pillow is a small pillow with an indentation on the pillow’s surface.
 It pulls the hips into alignment and prevents the hips from rotating awkwardly.
 Knee pillows come in a range of materials and firmnesses and often can be bought for less than $50.
+Some knee pillows even offer a cooling effect, which can help sleepers who run hot.

 A body pillow can substitute for both head and knee pillows and gives extra support to the sleeper so they don’t stress out their back muscles to keep balance on their side.
 Body pillows are often used to switch from one sleeping position preference to another or by pregnant women to support their bellies.